somerandomusername73/yagna/test-utils/linux-test-scripts/test1/README.md

 5. Run the provider app:
 ```
-$ ./start_provider.sh ./provider.env
+$ ./start_provider.sh
 ```

 ## Setting up and starting the requestor node

-First 4 steps are the same as for the provider node with `./provider.env` replaced by `./requestor.env`:
+The first 4 steps are the same as for the provider node with `./provider.env` replaced by `./requestor.env`:
 ```
 $ ./start_net_mk1_hub.sh
 $ ./setup_node.sh ./requestor.env
 $ ./start_damon.sh ./requestor.env &
 $ ./create_key.sh ./requestor.env
 ```
-The final step:
+The final step is:
 ```
-$ ./start_requestor.sh ./requestor.env
+$ ./start_requestor.sh
 ```